Mantle of Lordly Might

 The target also experiences a roleplaying effect: You feel a drive to take charge, get things done and assume responsibility for others; you have a strong sense of noblesse oblige.
 This effect is exceptionally pronounced for characters of the changeling lineage.

 The effect lasts until the start of the next Profound Decisions Empire event.

 Any caster who has mastered the ritual may choose to substitute orichalcum for crystal mana when contributing to it.
 Every 2 ingots of orichalcum spent counts as 1 crystal mana when contributing to the ritual..

-This ritual celebrates the majestic, glorious nobility of the Summer Realm.
-The spring Eternals often inspire awe in mortals, and this ritual gives the target a fragment of that power.
+This ritual celebrates the majestic, glorious nobility of the Summer realm.
+The Summer eternals often inspire awe in mortals, and this ritual gives the target a fragment of that power.
 With words and charisma, the target can help their allies regain their fighting spirit, or even drive away the spectre of death from a badly injured ally.
 Mantle of Lordly Might lets them wear their nobility as a mantle to inspire others.
 The ritual is often used to provide a battlefield commander with the ability to directly aid their troops.

-In some parts of the Empire this ritual is called Mantle of the Bard (or Troubadour, or Scop or Banner-bearer as appropriate) and often serves to enhance the natural abilities of such an individual to bolster their allies.
-It is interesting to note that unlike many other enchantments, it is not possible to perform this ritual on more than one target simutaneously.
+In some parts of the Empire this ritual is called Mantle of the Bard (or Troubadour, Scop, or Banner-bearer as appropriate) and often serves to enhance the natural abilities of such an individual to bolster their allies.
+It is interesting to note that unlike many other enchantments, it is not possible to perform this ritual on more than one target simultaneously.